 An exhibitor may enter a maximum of 5 exhibits in classes 770-1-46 (cut flowers) thru 770-50-53 (educational exhibits) inclusive, one entry per class per person.
 Exhibits entered under an incorrect class number or containing an incorrect number of stems will be dropped one ribbon placing.
 In classes 23, 45, and 46, do not duplicate entries within the class listed by using other cultivars or varieties, or entry will be dropped a ribbon placing.
 A perennial is defined as a plant of which the crown overwinters.
 An annual is a plant that grows from seed each season, whether self-seeded or planted by the gardener.
-A biennial is a plant that germinates, grows and overwinters as a crown, blooms the following year and dies.
+A biennial is a plant that germinates, grows & overwinters as a crown, blooms the following year and dies.
 Foliage will be considered when exhibit is judged.
 Use plan jars or bottles for cut flower entries.

 Follow the guidelines in 4-H Preparing Cut Flowers for Exhibits 4H227 (revised in 2016).
-There is a free download available - http://unl.box.com/s/2f3a785c67p 7qhqasevp6qu6adf3uqon otherwise noted in parenthesis.
-All 3 or 5 stems of cut flowers should be the same cultivar and color, do not mix
+There is a free download available - http://unl.box.com/s/2f3a785c67p 7ghgasevp6gu6adf3ugon